How I got started freelancing as a student

 Photo by https://unsplash.com/photos/k-rKfqSm4L4

-It was Saturday of November and I was laying in bed with nothing to do, I had observed that with the online class going on I had a lot of free time and I was thinking of how I could maximize the time for a better use case, and that's where I had come up with getting started into freelancing.
+It was a Saturday in November and I was lying in bed with nothing to do.
+I noticed that with online classes going on, I had a lot of free time and was thinking about how I could maximize that time for something better.
+That’s when I came up with the idea of getting started with freelancing.

-With the pandemic happening all around the world I had decided to focus on the positive side and think to myself on how I could take advantage of this opportunity, it was perfect timing for me to get started into freelancing as I'll be having more time with online class.
+With the pandemic happening all around the world, I decided to focus on the positive side and think about how I could take advantage of this opportunity.
+It was perfect timing for me to get started with freelancing since I would have more time with online classes.

 Setting up my profile

-The first step that I had taken was to create an account on onlinejobsph and Upwork, fill out the information that it requires you to do.
-When I was writing down my professional summary it was tough for me as I didn't know how I can make it stand out from the others and after giving it a thought I decided to use emojis to add personality in my summary, emojis are great as it adds a bit of a personality with adding emojis that fits with your description, here's an example of how I had used emoji for my bio where I had used emojis to highlight my skillset.
+The first step I took was to create an account on OnlineJobsPH and Upwork and fill out the required information.
+When I was writing my professional summary, it was tough because I didn’t know how to make it stand out from others.
+After giving it some thought, I decided to use emojis to add personality to my summary.
+Emojis are great because they add a bit of personality when you choose ones that fit your description.
+Here’s an example of how I used emojis in my bio to highlight my skillset:

 Skills